car1zhang/clist-gcal/README.md

-# Script to add contests on Clist to Google Calendar
+# Script to add contests on CLIST to Google Calendar

 ### Setup